Aileen B. Cho, MA, RDT/BCT, CEDS, LMFT #93246

 Get to Know Me

-A licensed professional offering therapeutic services in both English and Korean.
+A licensed professional offering psychotherapeutic services in both English and Korean.

-I am a 2nd generation Korean-American born and raised in Los Angeles, CA. I have a keen sensitivity and competence around cross-cultural and immigration issues, as well as awareness around the intersections between historical, intergenerational, societal and personal trauma.
+I am a 2nd generation Korean-American cis-gender female clinician licensed in the state of California.
+I grew up moving around a lot and my multicultural experiences have helped me develop a keen sensitivity and awareness around cross-cultural issues and the intersections between historical, intergenerational, societal and personal trauma.

-I am also a drama therapist, which means that, when appropriate, I sometimes use embodied, expressive, and interactive methods and processes in an attuned and playful manner to help us to instigate change, reach your goals and create a healthier and more fulfilling life.
+I am also a drama therapist, which means that, when appropriate, I utilize embodied, expressive and interactive processes to help develop insight, instigate change, reach your goals and create a healthier and more fulfilling life.

 Professional Background & Qualifications

-Aileen also teaches as an Adjunct Lecturer in the Master's Level Drama Therapy Program at the California Institute of Integral Studies (CIIS).
+Aileen also teaches as an Adjunct Lecturer in the Master's Level Drama Therapy Program at the California Institute of Integral Studies (CIIS) in San Francisco, CA.

 Licensed Marriage & Family Therapist #93246